Pallu27899/wlc-technologies/README.md

 # wlc-technologies

-<?php
-// Your code here!
-/*

-Burgerking sells three items:
-VegBurger which needs 2 breads & 1 veg pattice
-NonVegBurger which needs 2 breads & 1 non-veg pattice
-TikkiBurger which needs 2 breads & 1 tikki pattice

-Given bread quantity, veg pattice quantity, non-veg pattice quantity, tikki pattice quantity & price of all 3 items
+# BurgerKing Profit Calculation Program

+This program calculates the maximum possible profit for BurgerKing based on the given inputs.
+It considers the quantity of bread, veg pattice, non-veg pattice, and tikki pattice, along with the price of each item.
+The program aims to determine the best combination of burgers to maximize profit, considering the availability of bread.

+## Program Inputs

+- Bread Quantity: 15
+- Veg Pattice Quantity: 3
+- Non-Veg Pattice Quantity: 2
+- Tikki Pattice Quantity: 1
+- Price of Veg Burger: $100
+- Price of Non-Veg Burger: $125
+- Price of Tikki Burger: $112

+## Program Output

-Print the total maximum possible profit by making all possible items based on bread availability
+The program will print the total maximum possible profit that can be achieved by making all possible items based on the availability of bread.

-Also, test for all inputs, we would change all the values while testing, the quantity values as well as price
+## Testing

+The program is designed to handle different input values for quantity and price.
+You can modify the input values and test the program's output with various scenarios.

+## Optimization

-And program has to be optimal with respect to time & space complexity
+The program is implemented to be optimal in terms of time and space complexity, ensuring efficient execution and resource utilization.

-*/

-$breads = 15;
-$vegPattice = 3;
-$nonVegPattice = 2;
-$TikkiPattice = 1;
-$priceVegBurger = 100;
-$priceNonVegBurger = 125;
-$priceTikkiBurger = 112;

-$maxProfit = 0;

-?>